Voting in Alaska

 All voters are eligible to vote absentee/by mail in Alaska; no excuse is needed.

 Early Voting In Alaska

-Alaska offers in-person early and absentee voting.
+Alaska offers in-person early voting.
 No excuse is needed to vote early.
-Early voting begins 15 days prior to Election Day and ends the day before Election Day.
+Early voting begins 15 days prior to Election Day and ends on Election Day.

 Primary Elections In Alaska